 - Coordinating thread that works with your fabric

-- Start by layering the fabric you choose to use by making a sandwich—place the outer fabrics outside, with the right sides facing out and your Cloth-backed foam in the middle.
-To help save some time and cut down on error, try to cut out the shape on all three layers at the same time.
-Then, once cut, pin together immediately without moving your pieces to ensure they don’t shift.
-This will help you keep an even and nice-looking edge once the seatbelt foam sleeve is finished.
+- Start by layering your fabric like a sandwich—place the fabric with the visible sides facing out and your foam in the middle.
+To help save some time, you can cut all three layers at the same time.
+Once cut, pin everything together without moving your pieces.
+This will help you keep an even and nice-looking edge once the seatbelt sleeve is finished.

 - Cut out a rectangle of 7″ x 10″.
 (You can always choose to create this sleeve longer or shorter, but you need it to be at least 7″ wise so that it will fit around the seatbelt strap and have room for the Velcro.)

-- For a serger, use both serger needles (4 threads) and set the tensions to 4 (may be the normal tension setting on your machine).
-Set the stitch length to the longest available and be very sure to remove every pin when using a serger.
-Sergers cut the fabric as they sew and wrap the edge.
-You do not want your pins to ruin your serger blade!
+- You will want to use both serger needles (4 threads) and set the tensions to 4 (may be the normal tension setting on your machine).
+Set the stitch length to the longest possible, and be sure to remove every pin.
+Sergers cut the fabric as they sew and wrap the edge, so make sure your pins don’t ruin your serger blade!

-- Sergers do not have backstitching, so stitch over your starting stitching for roughly 1 inch and leave a long thread tail so that you can use a large-eyed needle to pull the tail through stitching and trim.
+- Sergers do not have backstitching, so stitch over your starting stitch by 1 inch and leave a long thread tail.
+This will make it easy to use a large-eyed needle to pull the tail through stitching and trim.

-- Double-check your stitches went through all 3 layers.
+- Double-check to make sure your stitches have gone through all 3 layers.

 - For sewing machines, set your machine to a very wide zigzag stitch and sew around the edges.
 The right edge of the zigzag should be just barely off your fabric and the left edge will be about ¼ of an inch onto the fabric.
 Make sure your stitching goes through all three layers.